msyamkumar/cs220-projects/spring20/p9/README.md

 Note: Make sure `data`, `main.ipynb` and `test.py` are in same directory.
 Otherwise getting the tests to pass on your machine only will not be a good indication of whether they'll pass when we run them with the files organized as such.

+Historically, P9 has been the hardest project.
+So make sure you give yourself ample time to complete it.

 ## The Stages

 * [Stage 1](stage1.md): parse a mix of CSV and JSON files to get Review objects